utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 Before an OAuth 2.0 token generated in Postman expires, Postman automatically refreshes it in the background before you send a request that uses it.
 The refreshed access token is updated in any requests that it's used in.
 Auto-refreshing is the default behavior.

 To turn this feature off or on, select **Auto-refresh access token**.
+To manually refresh a token, select **Refresh** next to the token expiration time.

+Auto-refresh is available when a refresh token is present.
+If no refresh token is present, the **Auto-fresh access token** toggle and the manual **Refresh** option aren't available.
+To check if a refresh token is present, select **Manage Tokens** in the **Token** dropdown list.

 <img alt="Auto-refresh an OAuth 2.0 access token" src="https://assets.postman.com/postman-docs/v10/authorization-oauth2-auto-refresh-v10.jpg" width="500px"/>

-To manually refresh a token, select **Refresh** next to the token expiration time.

-> Auto-refresh is only available when manually sending the request, and not for scheduled runs or monitors on the same collection.
+> You can use auto-refresh when manually sending the request.
+Auto-refresh isn't used for scheduled runs or monitors for the same collection.

 #### Sharing an OAuth 2.0 access token